ruizrica/Coding-Demo-RR91521/README.md

 <br/>
 <br/>
 ### How To Run:
-From the root of the directory double-click **CanaryHomework.xcodeproj** to the project.
+From the root of the directory double-click **CanaryHomework.xcodeproj** to open the project.
 Select a device from the silumator list and run.
 <br/>
 <br/>
 ### Theme Class: